syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Commands-and-events.md

 ## Closing event

-You can perform an operation before closing the DrawerView panel using the `Closing` event.
 This `Closing` event get triggered before the DrawerView panel is closed in SfNavigationDrawer.
+It can perform an operation before closing the DrawerView panel using the `Closing` event.

-To restrict the closing of DrawerView panel, you can set e.Cancel to true.
+To restrict the closing of DrawerView panel, by setting the e.Cancel value to true.

 {% tabs %}
 {% highlight xml %}